sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 First Poco classes, Configuration mappings and DbContext.

 Please note, this is not the Microsoft reverse generator.
+This generator creates code as if you reverse engineered a database and lovingly created the code by hand.
-This is one I created to generate beautiful code-first code, as if I had hand-crafted the code-first code myself.
-It also allows me to customise the generated code to my liking.
+It also allows you to customise the generated code to your liking.

 ### What's new